SHAHAL-K/ilab/README.md

 After choosing the aggregation, you go to further processing of the invoice document on a screen analog to that used in the application Enter Invoice .
 Here you can expand the aggregated lines according to your requirements.
 You can maintain your personal criteria in Customizing for Logistics Invoice Verification:
-4/10/25, 6:26 AM
 7
-This is custom documentation.
-For more information, please visit SAP Help Portal.
 In the case of variances in the totals lines specified in the vendor invoices, you can branch to the item list of the aggregated lines and change the quantities and amounts, if necessary.
 After you have changed the invoice items and hidden the item list, the system updates the values according to the items changed.